Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Methodology

+We propose to regulate entropy variations by dynamically adjusting the upper and lower clipping thresholds in PPO-Clip.
+The key idea is to make the clipping threshold probability-dependent, so that policy updates can be selectively encouraged or constrained according to both the advantage sign and the current token probability.

-The upper clipping threshold mainly performs gradient clipping on tokens where the current policy probability is already somewhat higher than the rollout policy probability when $A>0$.
-DAPO \cite{yu2025dapoopensourcellmreinforcement} believes that the upper clipping threshold in RL limits the probability increase of low-probability tokens in positive samples (E2).
+For positive-advantage tokens ($\hat{A}>0$), the upper clipping threshold controls how much the current policy probability is allowed to increase relative to the rollout policy.
+DAPO \cite{yu2025dapoopensourcellmreinforcement} argues that a larger upper clipping threshold can facilitate the probability increase of low-probability tokens in positive samples.
+However, using a uniformly large threshold also allows already high-probability

-However, the fixed adoption of a higher clipping threshold, in addition to introducing low-probability tokens (E2) into training, also introduces high-probability tokens (E1) into the computation.
-Since the current policy probability of these tokens is already somewhat higher than the rollout policy probability, if they continue to participate in gradient computation, it will inevitably reduce the diversity of the model's output.

-When $A > 0$, we propose adjusting the upper clipping threshold of PPO-Clip: increasing it for low-probability tokens to facilitate their growth, while decreasing it for high-probability tokens to prevent over-optimization and preserve exploration.
+tokens to keep receiving gradients, which may over-concentrate the policy distribution and reduce output diversity.
+Therefore, we increase the upper clipping threshold for low-probability tokens while decreasing it for high-probability tokens, encouraging exploration without over-optimizing dominant tokens.

-Specifically, We reformulate the clipping threshold $\epsilon$ not as a constant, but as a dynamic function of the current probability, denoted as $\epsilon(\pi_{\theta})$: